2021 Russian Grand Prix: Background

 The event, held over the weekend of 24–26 September, at the Sochi Autodrom, was the fifteenth round of the 2021 World Championship.
-The race take place two weeks after the Italian Grand Prix and two weeks before the Turkish Grand Prix.
+The race took place two weeks after the Italian Grand Prix and two weeks before the Turkish Grand Prix.
 Despite having to race as a neutral competitor, using the designation RAF (Russian Automobile Federation), it was Nikita Mazepin's home race.

 The rules surrounding practice starts for the event have been clarified following controversy in the 2020 event when Lewis Hamilton was penalised with two five-second penalties for conducting two practice starts outside of the designated area.
 The race director's notes state that when doing practice starts, cars must line up and leave in the order they arrive unless another car is unduly delayed.

 Championship standings before the race

 Heading into the race, Max Verstappen led the Drivers' Championship with 226.5 points, five points ahead of Lewis Hamilton.
 Valtteri Bottas was third with 141 points, nine points ahead of Lando Norris in fourth.
 Sergio Pérez remained fifth with 118 points.
 In the Constructors' Championship, Mercedes led with 362.5 points, 18 ahead of Red Bull in second.
 McLaren were third with 215 points, 13.5 points ahead of Ferrari in fourth.
 Alpine were fifth with 95 points.